UKHomeOffice/ref-data-api/README.md

 `export REF_DATA_DB_CONNECTION_STRING=postgres://username:password@localhost:5433/dbname`

-(if you don't know the database connection details slack Mark Oliver or Pedro Curado).

 ### Dependencies installation and running server
 Open your terminal and run the following commands from the project directory.